ijonas/hollybush/README.markdown.txt

 # Hollybush

-Hollybush is gem to manage flexible structured lists, using MongoDB as a backing database.
+Hollybush is a gem to manage flexible structured lists, using MongoDB as a backing database.
 Hollybush is intended to be used in a variety of scenarios including outlining tools and todo list managers.

 ## Copyright